 When done well, the fried chicken sandwich is a thing of beauty.
 And its popularity in recent years has skyrocketed, with nearly every fast food chain giving it a go (we’d be lying if we said we didn’t wait in a long Popeye’s line at one point).
 Fortunately, Austin is home to a wide range of styles and takes on the fried chicken sandwich.
-Here are eight of our favorites that you can get right now.
+Here are some of our favorites that you can get right now.

 The fried chicken sandwich at Pollos Las Abuelos isn’t just one of the best in Austin, it’s also one of the most unique.
 Taking inspiration from South Texas and Mexico, you’ll find toppings here like Arbol-garlic oil, queso, roasted serrano crema, and cotija cheese.
 And if you show up for their weekend special, you can even throw on some Mexican Coke-glazed bacon and a fried egg.
 Make sure to add on an order of Bandera Tots—covered in a drizzle of chipotle mayo, cotija, jalapeno crema, and Tajin.
 The small trailer is outside of a gas station south of Slaughter and Menchaca, just close enough to Valentina’s to get a nose-full of some great barbecue smells on your way in.

 This downtown restaurant mostly specializes in upscale Southern food, like chicken-fried ribeyes, heritage pork chops, and Gulf seafood chopped salads.
 But our favorite item might just be their fried chicken sandwich.
 The toppings here are a little less conventional, but no less appropriate nods to the Southern theme.
 Kale slaw, sweet-tea pickles, chicken mayo, and sunchoke all accompany an intensely-fried slab of chicken between a benne seed roll.
 It just works.
 Everything feels thought out and portioned appropriately.
 We found ourselves immediately wanting another sandwich after we finished it, but without the requisite stomach capacity to do so.

 The fried chicken sandwich isn’t the first thing most people gravitate towards when eating at June’s on South Congress, known best for their great wine list and upscale take on things like bone marrow bolognese and shaved jambon sandwiches.
 But their simple fried chicken sandwich comes remarkably close to perfect.
 The piece of chicken is large and fried to a crisp and golden brown, before being topped with hot sauce and kohlrabi ranch slaw.
 The result is a sandwich that showcases the few ingredients used.
-If it was just a little cheaper, we would turn this into a weekly fried-chicken-friday staple.
+If it was just a little cheaper, we would turn this into a weekly fried-chicken-Friday staple.